marland4a/wt32-eth01_nat_router/README.md

-# ESP32 NAT Router with WPA2 Enterprise support
+# ESP32 NAT Router with WPA2 Enterprise and Ethernet support

 This is a firmware to use the ESP32 as WiFi NAT router.
 It can be used as
 - Simple range extender for an existing WiFi network